Kodak EasyShare: Kodak EasyShare P-Series

 The P-Series was Kodak's "Performance" series intended to bring DSLR-like features to a consumer model.
 The series was superseded by higher-end Z-Series models.
 These were the only consumer models to leverage an external flash, with the exception of the Z980.

 Kodak EasyShare-One Series

-The EasyShare-One series were the first consumer Wi-Fi Digital Cameras, that used an SDIO card to automatically upload pictures in Wi-Fi hotspots.
+The EasyShare-One series used an SDIO card to automatically upload pictures over Wi-Fi.

 Kodak EasyShare M-Series

-The EasyShare were originally a blend between thinner point-and-shoot cameras (C series) and stylish cameras (V series), now positioned as "Sleek and Stylish" with the discontinuance of the V-Series.
+The EasyShare were originally a blend between thinner point-and-shoot cameras (C series) and stylish cameras (V series), later positioned as "Sleek and Stylish" with the discontinuance of the V-Series.
 They were usually available in a variety of colors and generally have features not available in the C-Series line.

-To promote the M-Series, which features the exclusive share button for social network media sharing, Kodak announced their "So Kodak" marketing campaign.
-To appeal to young and socially connected consumers, the campaign featured urban artists Drake, Pitbull, and Trey Songz.
+To promote the M-Series, which featured the share button for social network media sharing, Kodak announced their "So Kodak" marketing campaign, which featured artists Drake, Pitbull, and Trey Songz.